-Why Some Prices Are More Right Than Others Setting the right price can have a powerful effect on the success of your direct marketing campaigns.
-Here are factors that determine what your most attractive price is.
+Why Some Prices Are More Right Than Others Learn to look at the factors that determine what your most attractive offer price is!

 Opinions expressed by Entrepreneur contributors are their own.